docsforadobe/illustrator-scripting-guide/docs/jsobjref/_template.rst

 **Description**

-Description of the class as a whole
+Description of the class as a whole.

 ----